crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Throwing is the skill for all things hurled without a launcher: boomerangs, javelins, nets, darts, etc. The other skills refer to various types of ranged weapons.

+Just as with melee weapons, ranged weapon skills and throwing skills increase the speed at which you attack, along with slightly increasing your accuracy and damage.
+Missile weapons, unlike melee or throwing weapons, are slowed by wearing heavy armour.
+Increasing your Strength and Armour skill will partially mitigate this.

 Since the motion of using a sling and throwing a stone are somewhat similar, these skills crosstrain:

   * Throwing and Slings